Skip to main content

 When you have completed this course, you will be able to:

-• critically examine and respond to the impact of social and political contexts on service users and social work
+• Apply knowledge of social policy to critically examine and respond to the impact of social and political contexts on service users and social work;

-• demonstrate knowledge of theory, legislation, policy, official inquiry reports and international conventions, and apply them to assessment and intervention planning in social work practice
+• Demonstrate knowledge of theory, legislation, policy, official inquiry reports and international conventions, and apply this to assessment and intervention planning in social work practice;

-• illustrate an approach to learning that is self-directed, strengths-based and reflective.
+• Illustrate a reflective approach to learning that is self-directed, strengths-based, and reflective;

 Academic Programme Catalogue